Publications

 Underwater games such as Abzû and Subnautica do something unusual: they turn the ocean into a medium of time rather than simply a setting.
 Drifting through these worlds, duration seems to behave differently—slowing, stretching, or pressing itself into breath and depth.
 This essay follows a series of fragments to ask what happens when players do not merely observe deep time but briefly inhabit it.

-FORTHCOMING Zwischen Körper, Klang und Kraft: Der Thu’um als soma-akustische Resonanz in Skyrim
+Zwischen Körper, Klang und Kraft: Der Thu’um als soma-akustische Resonanz in Skyrim (forthcoming)

 Authors: Victoria Mummelthei